Birthplace of Arabica

 Ethiopia is where Coffea Arabica originated.
 Wild coffee still grows in the highland forests of Kaffa, Jimma, and Illubabor - the genetic cradle of all the world's Arabica coffee.

-Ethio Coffee Export PLC is a family-owned Ethiopian coffee exporter shipping specialty and commercial grade green coffee beans to roasters, importers, and distributors worldwide.
+Ethio Coffee Import and Export PLC is a family-owned Ethiopian coffee exporter shipping green coffee beans to roasters, importers, and distributors worldwide.

-© 2026 Ethio Coffee Export PLC.
+© 2026 Ethio Coffee Import and Export PLC.
 All rights reserved.

 Direct from Ethiopia's Highlands

-Ethiopian green coffee beans are the world's most sought-after unroasted Arabica - prized by specialty roasters for their extraordinary floral, fruity, and wine-like complexity.
-As a licensed Ethiopian coffee exporter, we ship SCA 80+ scored green beans directly from origin to your door.
+Ethiopian green coffee beans are the world's most sought-after unroasted Arabica, prized by specialty roasters for their extraordinary floral, fruity, and wine-like complexity.
+As a family-owned, licensed Ethiopian coffee exporter backed by 30+ years of sourcing heritage, we ship SCA 80+ scored green beans directly from origin to roasters, importers, and distributors in 40+ countries worldwide.

-Whether you're sourcing single-origin lots for your roastery or commercial-grade greens for blending, we supply fully traceable Ethiopian green coffee beans in Grade 1 through Grade 5, shipped FOB Djibouti or CIF to your port.
+Whether you're sourcing single-origin lots for your roastery or commercial-grade greens for blending, we supply fully traceable Ethiopian green coffee beans in Grade 1 through Grade 5, shipped FOB Djibouti or FCA Addis Ababa dry port.

 Ethiopia is the birthplace of Arabica coffee.
 With over 10,000 indigenous heirloom varieties, unmatched genetic diversity, and centuries of cultivation heritage, Ethiopian green coffee beans offer flavour profiles impossible to replicate anywhere else on earth.